ginger51011/hehe-maker/README.md

 **HeHE-maker** is a simple command line-tool to create a paper to be published in printed and/or web form.
 Simply create the pages you want, order them in an otherwise empty directory/folder (simply naming them 01.pdf, 02.pdf, 03.pdf etc. is enough) and let the script create printable versions, as well as web versions, for you!
 If more than one page happens to be in the same PDF-file, for example if an article has two pages in the same file, HeHE-maker will take care of this for you.

 ## Quickstart
-This program is part if the Python Index (PyPi) and can easily be installed and run using `pip` and `pipx`.
+This program is part if the Python Index (PyPi) and can easily be installed and run using `pip`.
 Start by installing Python 3.x from [here](https://www.python.org/downloads/), and run `python -v` in your console and make sure everything looks reasonable.
 Then run the following commands:

 * `pip install hehe-maker`